danielstocks/jQuery-Collapse/README.rst

 jQuery Collapse
 ============

-A plugin for enabling collapsible lists with cookie support.
+A plugin for enabling multiple collapsible lists with cookie support.

-*Note*: For cookie support you need the cookie plugin: http://plugins.jquery.com/project/cookie
+*Note*: For cookie support you need the cookie plugin: http://plugins.jquery.com/project/cookie.
+The plugin will automatically detect if cookie support is available.

+Google Chrome does not work with cookies if run locally (file://) -> http://code.google.com/p/chromium/issues/detail?id=535

+Tested with jQuery 1.4.2.

 Usage
 =====